 If we return to the ontological level, though, we can see that any “test of the real” as we perceive it must itself be uncertain and incomplete (thanks, Heisenberg and Gödel).
 This may seem confusing, but is ultimately the scientific grounds for creativity.
 It is the little wiggle room between what is and how you relate to it which defines who you are and what you mean.

-Models and Metaphors
+Models and Metaphors¶

-For emphasis: thought is a pattern that has the potential to ‘describe’ the patterns which constitute thought, though there are ontological and linguistic limits to the impact description can have on reality.
+Here is the great trick: thought is a pattern that has the potential to ‘describe’ the patterns which constitute thought, though there are ontological and linguistic limits to the impact description can have on reality.
 However, that strangely loopy sentence, while seeming to describe a limit on thought, simultaneously performs the fact that these limits can be played with through the languages you employ to construct your model!

 The play is always centred on making your epistemology as general and extensible as possible.
 Ironically, you can only achieve this by paying precise, ontological attention to the primitives which make it all up.
 Primitives designed to express probability make Bayes’ Theorem a more suitable linguistic tool for understanding Quantum Mechanics than English or German.
 Moreover, using a particular framework appropriate to probabilistic reality as the primary tool for constructing our mental model results in a clearer description of the critical concepts at the more general level of English or German, too.
 Magic!

-It’s About The View
+It’s All About The View¶